The Scotsman: History

 The Scotsman was conceived in 1816 and first launched on 25 January 1817 as a liberal weekly newspaper by lawyer William Ritchie and customs official Charles Maclaren in response to the "unblushing subservience" of competing newspapers to the Edinburgh establishment.
 These two plus John Ramsay McCulloch were co-founders of the venture.

 Circulation was 2,500 in 1837 and slowly rose to 3,500 in 1854.

 The paper was pledged to "impartiality, firmness and independence".
 The price was originally 6d plus 4d tax.
 After the abolition of newspaper stamp tax in Scotland in 1855, The Scotsman was relaunched as a daily newspaper priced at 1d and a circulation of 6,000 copies.

 The fledgling paper was originally based at 257 High Street on the Royal Mile in Edinburgh.
 Until 1860 the Scotsman shared a building with the Caledonian Mercury newspaper.

+In 1860, The Scotsman obtained its own purpose built office on Cockburn Street in Edinburgh designed in the Scots baronial style by the architects Peddie & Kinnear.
+This backed onto their original offices on the Royal Mile.
+The building bears the initials "JR" for John Ritchie, the founder of the company.